 Live/Surround templates can be used for generating code in existing files and (if there is the

 $SELECTION$ parameter in the template body) for surrounding code fragments with template code, such as

-File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, etc. File templates have no shortcuts, they are identified by their descriptions.
-See Creating Files from Templates \ and Creating Multi-File Templates for details.
+File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, and so on.
+File templates have no shortcuts, they are identified by their descriptions.
+See Create Files from Templates \ and Create Multi-File Templates for details.